nitsanavni/katas/jayb-decoupled-design-with-events/post.md

 }
 ```

 Here I've introduced a second `Subject` to act as a connecting channel between emitter and consumer, this is not necessary but it creates an extra separation which I sometimes like.

-For example, we can intercept `bazChannel` events in a test:
+There might be a few benefits for doing that, but the one that I care about in our context is - this makes the connecting tissue separate, explicit, testable, with a proper name, and basically makes things clearer.

+Here's an example of how we can use this extra entity in our tests - we can intercept `bazChannel` events as they're emitted from the source:

 ```ts
 const { aClass, bazChannel } = Program.configure();